jkingharman/home/notes/easier_done_than_said.md

-title: Easier done than said
+title: easier done than said
 date: 08-02-2017

 "Yo!
 Fellah.
 Straight up: *how did you do that trick*?"